 ATP also highlights market risks associated with the investment portfolio and the hedging portfolio by making individual stresses for a number of market risk factors.
 The individual stresses are based on ATP's risk modelling.
-A selection of the individual stresses are shown in Chart D.5 that shows ATP's loss before tax as a result of the individual stresses.
-The chart shows, among other things, that ATP's exposure against the equity factor is high as the equity stress of 25 per cent implies a loss of DKK 56 bn before tax.
-The chart also shows that if the fixed-rate policy is abandoned and the rate of the euro falls by 20 per cent, ATP may incur a loss of DKK 42 bn as a result of a decrease in the value of ATP's euro-denominated assets.
+A selection of the individual stresses are shown in Chart D.5 which shows ATP's loss before tax as a result of the individual stresses.
+The chart shows that ATP's exposure against the equity factor is high as the equity stress of 25 per cent implies a loss of DKK 70.2 bn before tax, equal to 59.4 after tax.
+The equity stress reflects both loss on equity and on other investments such as credit, property and infrastructure, that contain equity exposure in ATP's risk modelling.
+The chart also shows that if the fixed-rate policy is abandoned and the rate of the euro falls by 20 per cent, ATP may incur a loss of DKK 52.6 bn before tax as a result of a decrease in the value of ATP's euro-denominated assets.
 The exchange rate movement of 20 per cent corresponds to the decrease in the rate of Swiss franc (CHF) relative to euro (EUR).
 This occurred at the beginning of 2015 as a result of the Swiss Central Bank's removal of the fixed exchange rate against the euro.
-In light of the confidence in the Danish fixed exchange rate policy, ATP accepts a material exposure to euros.
-ATP's investments are generally hedged into Danish kroner and euros.
-Thus, the exposure to currencies other than Danish kroner and euros was close to zero at year-end 2019.
+Exchange rate risk vis-a-vis euro is considered to be a significant risk for ATP.
+However, ATP considers it unlikely that the fixed exchange rate policy is abandoned and this stress is therefore considered to be $\,\alpha$ very rare event.
+According to the individual stresses, ATP would in isolation lose approximately DKK 54 bn. before tax at an interest stress of 1 percentage point.
+The other market stresses in Chart D.5 lead to significantly lower losses.